bilalsarac/RestaurantBackend/README.md

 #### Auth Controller
 This controller provides /login and /register (POST) request options.
 Since all users should be able to log in and register no authorization is required.
 #### Comment Controller
 This controller provides /comments(GET, POST) endpoint to receive all comments and post a comment.
-Since one comment can belong to the user and restaurant, /comments/userId/restaurantId(POST, PUT, DELETE) endpoint is used for this purpose.
+Get request can be used with parameters such as restaurantId and userId or both.
+Since one comment can belong to the user and restaurant, /comments/?userId=1&restaurantId=1(PUT, DELETE) endpoint is used for this purpose.
 #### Rating Controller
 This controller provides the same logic with comments.
-Since one rating can belong to the user and restaurant /ratings/userId/restaurantId(POST, PUT, DELETE) endpoint is used for this purpose, but this time /restaurantratings/restaurantId endpoint is used to receive the ratings for a restaurant.
+Since one rating can belong to the user and the restaurant /ratings(GET, POST) endpoint is used for this purpose.
+Get request can be used with parameters such as restaurantId and userId or both.
+The endpoint /averageRatings/?restaurantId=1 is used to receive the ratings for a restaurant.
+Since one rating can belong to the user and a restaurant, /ratings/?userId=1&restaurantId=1(PUT, DELETE) endpoint is used for this purpose.
 #### Restaurant Controller
-This controller provides /restaurants(GET) endpoint to get all restaurants,/restaurants/userId/restaurants(GET) endpoint to get all restaurants defined by the user, /restaurants/restaurantId(PUT, DELETE, GET) to update, delete and get one restaurant.
+This controller provides /restaurants(GET) endpoint to get all restaurants, as well as their comments and ratings,/restaurants/userId/restaurants(GET) endpoint to get all restaurants defined by the user, /restaurants/restaurantId(PUT, DELETE, GET) to update, delete and get one restaurant.
+The endpoint /restaurants/search with parameter keyword is used for searching id, name, address or category features of a restaurant.
 Preauthorize annotation is used to distribute the authorities such as only seniors can edit and create restaurants.
 #### User Controller
-This controller provides /users(GET) endpoint to receive all the users, /users/userId(GET,PUT,POST,DELETE) endpoint to get one user, update the user, add the user and delete the user.
+This controller provides /users(GET) endpoint to receive all the users, /users/userId(GET, PUT, POST, DELETE) endpoint to get one user, update the user, add the user and delete the user.

 ### Repository
 In this project, the JPA repository, which contains built-in elementary queries, was used to speed up the development process.
 In addition, native queries were used for extra features.